bitdeli/bitdeli-tracking-js/README.md

 JavaScript tracking library for Bitdeli
 =======================================

+Coming soon: Build instructions and documentation

-This library is currently **not ready for production use**.
-[Contact us](https://bitdeli.com/contact) if you are interested in contributing or being an early tester.
+[Contact us](https://bitdeli.com/contact) if you are interested in being an early tester.

 [Bitdeli Home](https://bitdeli.com)